The WtbR Team

 Writing to be Read has an Awesome Team of Contributors!

 Robbie Cheadle – January 2019 to Present

-You can catch Robbie’s “Growing BookWorms” the second Wednesday of each month.
+You can catch Robbie’s “Growing BookWorms” the second Wednesday and “Treasuring Poetry” the fourth Saturday of each month.

 Hello, my name is Robbie, short for Roberta.
 I am an author with six published children’s picture books in the Sir Chocolate books series for children aged 2 to 9 years old (co-authored with my son, Michael Cheadle), one published middle grade book in the Silly Willy series and one published preteen/young adult fictionalised biography about my mother’s life as a young girl growing up in an English town in Suffolk during World War II called While the Bombs Fell (co-authored with my mother, Elsie Hancy Eaton).
 All of my children’s book are written under Robbie Cheadle and are published by TSL Publications.

 I have recently branched into adult horror and supernatural writing and, in order to clearly differential my children’s books from my adult writing, I plan to publish these books under Roberta Eaton Cheadle.
 I have two short stories in the horror/supernatural genre included in Dark Visions, a collection of 34 short stories by 27 different authors and edited by award winning author, Dan Alatorre and three short stories included in Death Among Us, an anthology of murder mystery stories edited by award winning author, Stephen Bentley.
 These short stories are published under Robbie Cheadle.

 I have recently published a book of poetry called Open a New Door, with fellow South African poet, Kim Blades.